-I was born in Jakarta, Indonesia, and since I was in the womb, my Mother told me that the world has been looking out for me.
+I was born in Jakarta, Indonesia, and since I was in the womb, my Mother told me that God has been looking out for me, and that there was a special purpose for my valuable life.
 My Mother was in a car accident when she was pregnant with me, and I was born prematurely with a heart murmur, but I grew up as strong as the ocean currents in the Pacific Ocean.

 When I was five, I would read an Indonesian comic, Mimin, and I couldn't stop reading ever since.
 Other books, such as Pippi Longstocking, The Hardy Boys, and Tintin by Herge became my favorite past time with my older sister, Lydia.
 With my younger brother, Ron, we played trains and we were addicted to legos for some time, as he drew on walls and I wrote on them.
 We all would be in very big trouble with my Father, but nothing stopped us from being creative.